National Basketball Association: Creation and BAA–NBL merger (1946–1956)

 Asian American point guard Wat Misaka broke BAA/NBA's color barrier as the first non-white player to play in the BAA in 1947.

-The new league had seventeen franchises located in a mix of large and small cities, as well as large arenas and smaller gymnasiums and armories.
-In 1950, the NBA consolidated to eleven franchises, a process that continued until 1954–55, when the league reached its smallest size of eight franchises: the New York Knicks, Boston Celtics, Philadelphia Warriors, Minneapolis Lakers, Rochester Royals, Fort Wayne Pistons, Milwaukee Hawks, and Syracuse Nationals, all of which remain in the league today, although the latter six all did eventually relocate.
-The process of contraction saw the league's smaller-city franchises move to larger cities.
-The Hawks had shifted from the Tri-Cities to Milwaukee in 1951, and later shifted to St. Louis in 1955.
+The new league had 17 franchises located in a mix of large and small cities, as well as large arenas and smaller gymnasiums and armories.
+In 1950, the NBA consolidated to 11 franchises, then in 1954–55 shrank to eight: the New York Knicks, Boston Celtics, Philadelphia Warriors, Minneapolis Lakers, Rochester Royals, Fort Wayne Pistons, Milwaukee Hawks, and Syracuse Nationals.
+All of these teams remain in the league today, albeit the latter six in new cities.
+During the contraction, the league's smaller-city franchises moved to larger cities.
+The Hawks shifted from the Tri-Cities to Milwaukee in 1951, then to St. Louis in 1955.
 In 1957, the Rochester Royals moved from Rochester, New York, to Cincinnati and the Pistons moved from Fort Wayne, Indiana, to Detroit.

-Japanese-American Wataru Misaka is considered to have broken the NBA color barrier in the 1947–48 season when he played for the New York Knicks in the BAA.
-He remained the only non-white player in league history prior to the first African-American, Harold Hunter, signing with the Washington Capitols in 1950.
-Hunter was cut from the team during training camp, but several African-American players did play in the league later that year, including Chuck Cooper with the Celtics, Nathaniel "Sweetwater" Clifton with the Knicks, and Earl Lloyd with the Washington Capitols.
-During this period, the Minneapolis Lakers won five NBA championships and established themselves as the league's first dynasty; their squad was led by center George Mikan who was the NBA's first superstar.
-To encourage shooting and discourage stalling, the league introduced the 24-second shot clock in 1954.
+Japanese-American Wataru Misaka is considered to have broken the NBA color barrier in the 1947–48 season, when he played for the New York Knicks in the BAA.
+He remained the league's only non-white player until the first African-American, Harold Hunter, signed with the Washington Capitols in 1950.
+Hunter was cut from the team during training camp, but several other African Americans played in the league later that year, including Chuck Cooper with the Celtics, Nathaniel "Sweetwater" Clifton with the Knicks, and Earl Lloyd with the Washington Capitols.
+During this period, the Minneapolis Lakers won five NBA championships and established themselves as the league's first dynasty; their squad was led by center George Mikan, the NBA's first superstar.
+In 1954, the league introduced the 24-second shot clock to encourage shooting and discourage stalling.

 Celtics' dominance, league expansion and competition (1956–1979)

-In 1957, rookie center Bill Russell joined the Boston Celtics, which already featured guard Bob Cousy and coach Red Auerbach, and went on to lead the franchise to eleven NBA titles in thirteen seasons.
-Center Wilt Chamberlain entered the league with the Warriors in 1959 and became a dominant individual star of the 1960s, setting new single-game records in scoring (100) and rebounding (55).
+In 1957, rookie center Bill Russell joined the Boston Celtics, which already had guard Bob Cousy and coach Red Auerbach, and went on to lead the franchise to 11 NBA titles in thirteen seasons.
+Center Wilt Chamberlain entered the league with the Warriors in 1959 and became a star of the 1960s, setting single-game records in scoring (100) and rebounding (55).
 Russell's rivalry with Chamberlain became one of the greatest rivalries in the history of American team sports.